SourabhShinde818/cypress-google-form-testing-framework/README.md

 5. Implement page object in the 'cypress/pageObjects' directory.
 6. create test data file in the 'cypress/fixture/'directory and used in Test cases execution.
 7. create yaml file to run our script in github repository (remote)
+   - build-test.yml: run test on github with default browser
+   -
-8. Run the tests using one of the available commands:
+9. Run the tests using one of the available commands:
-9. The cypress.config.js file is used to configure settings for the Cypress test runner. config base URL of your application, and file path configurations.
+10. The cypress.config.js file is used to configure settings for the Cypress test runner. config base URL of your application, and file path configurations.
 You can also define environment variables, plugins, and other settings in this file.